google-research/spade_anomaly_detection/README.md

 <span style="color:red;background-color:lightgrey">label_col_name (string)</span>: The name of the label column in the input BigQuery table.

+<span style="color:red;background-color:lightgrey">labels_are_strings</span>: Whether the labels in the input dataset are strings or integers.

 <span style="color:red;background-color:lightgrey">positive_data_value (integer)</span>: The value used in the label column to denote positive data - data points that are anomalous.
 “1” can be used, for example.

 <span style="color:red;background-color:lightgrey">negative_data_value  (integer)</span>: The value used in the label column to denote negative data - data points that are not anomalous.
 “0” can be used, for example.